jhayer/bacterial_genomics_training/docs/plasmids.md

 platon --db path/to/databases/platon/db/ -t 4 -o K2_unicycler_platon_accu K2_unicycler_scaffolds.fasta
 ```

+!!! tip
+    Ask the teacher for the Platon database path and for the Platon container path.

 !!! question
     Inspect the output files within the Platon output directory and comment.
     Compare with results obtained with PlasmidFinder

 !!! question
     Try to run the tool on all other Unicycler assemblies by using a loop